lakecitycoaching/lakecitycoaching/src/pages/blog/healthy-aging-for-women-over-50.md

 ---
 title: Healthy Aging for Women over 50
 subtitle: >-
-  To live a long, active, joyful, healthy life, Chronic Disease must bemanaged with lifestyle changes.
+  To live a long, active, joyful, healthy life, Chronic Disease must be managed with lifestyle changes.
 date: '2021-07-05'
 categories: